amida-tech/recruitment-registry/api/README.md

 5. Install dependencies: `npm install`
 6. Create a `.env` file in this directory

+## Windows Caveat

+Due to variances between Windows and Linux and Mac OSes, Windows users will have to add a few steps for installing the needed components for node-gyp.
+And all users will probably have to install Python 2.7 as well.

+1. Download & install Python 2.7.
+2. Set the Environmental Variables for the Python install, including the variable 'PYTHON.'
+3. Download & install Visual C++ Build Tools. (http://landinghub.visualstudio.com/visual-cpp-build-tools)
+4. Run 'npm config set msvs_version 2015 --global'
+5. If errors continue to occur, update to the latest version of npm with 'npm install npm -g'

 ## Configuration

 1. Use `export NODE_ENV='development` (or `production` or `test`) to set node environment